lukaszlacinski/mp-auth/README.md

 Many authentication middleware packages have been writted for Django REST Framework with support for OAuth2 opaque or JWT token.
 Most popular ones are listed with a short description on [Django REST Framework - Authentication][drf_auth].
-But all of them that support opaque tokens require access to the Identity Provider database to verify an access token.
+But all of them that support opaque tokens require access to the Identity Provider database to verify the access tokens.
 Or they cannot be stack up with other authentication classes to authenticate a bearer token against multiple Identity Providers.
-The Multiprovider Authentication middleware fill up the gap.
+The Multiprovider Authentication middleware fills up the gap.
 It supports all Identity Providers that issue JWT tokens and [Globus][globus] that issues opaque access tokens.
 Support for other Identity Providers can easily be added by creating a new backend in `mp_auth/backends`.
 Each backend can be used separately as an Django REST Framework authentication class, or can be a part of